 - financial abuse

-- isolating a woman from her friends and family
+- social abuse – isolating someone from their friends and family

-- stopping a woman from practicing her religion.
+- spiritual abuse – stopping someone from practicing their religion.

 Some communities, such as Aboriginal and Torres Strait Islander communities, prefer the term ‘family violence’ to domestic violence.
 Family violence refers to violence between family members (for example children and parents) as well as intimate partners.
 For Aboriginal and Torres Strait Islander communities, the term ‘family violence’ better reflects their understanding and experience of violence. [i]